leaf-charter-school/Development-Environment-Setup/README.md

 #### Why?

 [Atom](https://atom.io/) is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
-It is the editor that everyone at Launch will utilize.

 ### Locate your Terminal